dumsterB/messanger-ai/README.md

 The socials property is an array that contains objects representing different social media platforms associated with the AI.
 Each object has two properties:

-- link (string): The link to the AI's profile on a specific social media platform.
+- link (string): The link to the  profile on a specific social media platform.
 - type (string): The type of social media platform.
 It can be one of the following values: "instagram", "telegram", "facebook", or "twitter".

 Here's an example of how to use the `options` object: